airtower-luna/referer-mod/testserver/README.md

 well as a script that adds the Javascript `document.referrer` to the page.

+Manually building the test server is only needed if you want to play with it directly, if you just want to run the automated tests bringing up the container based test environment is all you need.

 ## Building and running the server

 Simply build the Go module and run the binary: